 There is no doubt, leaving family and friends is not easy.
 At first the excitement of the journey is fresh, and there is a mixture of sadness and pure euphoria at the thought of doing something so exciting and so new.
 It’s like a vacation, a grand new adventure, and days are filled with sightseeing and adjustments to your new lifestyle.
 At about month two, the reality sets in.
 You are no longer in vacation mode.
 This is a little harder than you imagined, and you can begin to feel isolated.

 This is an area of our full-timing that we struggled with, and we spent the first year driving back and forth to Chicago.
 What we failed to do year one was reach out to the incredible community of families on the road.
-We were a little unsure about how much we wanted to socialize with others on a regular basis, after all, we were relishing our family time and privacy.
+We were a little unsure about how much we wanted to socialize with others on a regular basis.
+After all, we were relishing our family time and privacy.

-This event literally changed our perspective of life on the road, and there is no doubt, we should have done this from the very beginning.
+This event literally changed our perspective of life on the road.
+There is no doubt, we should have done this from the very beginning.
 If you are retirement age, you can also find online communities on Facebook, because there are rallies and meet-ups everywhere.
 There are groups for Airstreams, or whatever KIND of RV you drive.
 There are area specific groups.
 Many, many RV parks are geared for retirees, and there are activities from bingo, to crocheting, to hiking and much, much more.
 With a family, it’s a little different.

 So if you are afraid of full-timing because you will miss your community, then rest assured that you can create community on the road.
 There are people with similar stories, values, and lifestyle as you, and you will for sure meet some with which you bond!
 You can join these groups before you even leave your home, and you will be amazed at the things you will learn.
 What fun would it be to connect with others as you travel the country?
 Believe me, it will only enhance your experience!